Skip to main content

 Elevated homocysteine is a risk factor for atherosclerosis and thrombosis.

-This evidence underscores that the long-term cardiovascular implications of are intricately linked to the delivery method.
+This evidence underscores that the long-term cardiovascular implications of hormone therapy are intricately linked to the delivery method.
 The decision is not simply about replacing a hormone.
 It is about how to restore a physiological hormonal environment in the most stable and least metabolically disruptive way possible.

 The scientific consensus points toward non-oral routes for female hormone therapy as a superior strategy for minimizing cardiovascular risk.
 For male therapy, the focus is on achieving stable levels and diligently monitoring for known side effects like erythrocytosis, with pellets and daily topical applications offering a more stable pharmacokinetic profile than intermittent injections.